 When it comes to feeding, gorillas are some of the best strict dietitians you can ever find in the animal kingdom given the fact these gorillas follow a strict diet which consists of large quantities of flowers, leaves, fruit, and bamboo roots, shoots vines, shrub.
 Adults can consume up to 75 pounds each day and due to the fact that gorillas receive a large quantity of water from their diet, they rarely take water.

 In case you’re planning for a visit to the gorilla lands in Uganda, your encounter with the gorillas will be only scheduled during daytime given the fact that these gorillas are diurnal animals who are mainly active between 6:00 am to 7:00 pm local time.
 During daytime these gorillas spend about 30% of their time exploring the tropical paradise looking for food, about another 30% feeding and the remaining 40% is spent taking a break from their busy schedule.
 In the evening, these gorillas will look for a nice spot to spend a night in and will build their nests using soft tree branches and leaves to finally close off the day with a good night’s sleep.

 Do gorillas climb trees?

-Gorillas are primates that spend almost over ¾ of their lives on ground unlike the chimpanzees and the orangutans that spend over 50% of their time hinged high above the ground in tree branches.
-Research has shown that gorillas only spend about less than 20% of their time in trees especially when they have fully grown into adults however young gorillas spend more time in trees as they like to play in tree branches.
-Some of the reasons why gorillas spend most of their time on the ground there a few tree branches that can support their enormous weight especially as adults, another reason is that gorillas like to make nests on which they sleep and tree branches can’t easily support this behavior hence gorillas resort to staying on ground.
+Gorillas are primates that spend almost over ¾ of their lives on the ground unlike the chimpanzees and the orangutans that spend over 50% of their time hinged high above the ground in tree branches.
+Research has shown that gorillas only spend less than 20% of their time in trees especially when they have fully grown into adults however young gorillas spend more time in trees as they like to play in tree branches.
+Some of the reasons why gorillas spend most of their time on the ground there a few tree branches that can support their enormous weight especially as adults, another reason is that gorillas like to make nests on which they sleep and tree branches can’t easily support this behavior hence gorillas resort to staying on the ground.